hohn/codeql-workshop-integer-conversion/README.md

 - Note that this solution uses a `VariableAccess` as an argument of the call.
 This excludes direct uses of literal values.

+### Exercise 4a
-- An alternative approach that uses inline type restrictions and is frequently found in the CodeQL standard library:
+The following is an alternative approach to writing queries that uses inline type restrictions; this terse style is is frequently found in the CodeQL standard library.

   ```ql
   import cpp